monk-io/docs/docs/develop/persistent-storage.md

 ## Volume backups

-Monk can back up any defined volume using cloud volume snapshots.
+MonkOS can back up any defined volume using cloud volume snapshots.
 To enable backups at any point you can add the following definition inside your volume (here `important-data`):

 ```
 backup: